School Supplies

 Interesting Courses in This Major

-In Engineering Physics, you will have a large selection of technical elective courses with which you can customize your degree.
+In Engineering Physics, you’ll have a large selection of technical elective courses with which you can customize your degree.
 You can study topics including theoretical physics, electrical and computer engineering, and more.
 There are two types of courses in this major: Group A courses (which apply physics and math fields such as artificial intelligence, computer hardware, and energy) and Group B courses (which involve topics such as theoretical physics and Earth science).
-In Engineering Physics, you will be required to take a certain number of courses from both Groups.
+In Engineering Physics, you must take a certain number of courses from both Groups.

 PHY327: Advanced Physics Laboratory I (Group A)